DazKins/crudly-docs/nodejs/Getting Started.md

 });
 ```

 It's as simple as that!
 We simplify specify which table we want to fetch from (the `pet` table) and the ID of the entity we want to fetch.
+Note that a `null` from this function implies no entity was found with that ID.
 Let's do the same for the customer endpoint:

 ```js
 app.get("/customer/:id", async (req, res) => {